opentelekomcloud/python-otcextensions/doc/source/sdk/proxies/volume_backup.rst

 VolumeBackup API
 ================

-For details on how to use auto scaling, see :doc:`/user/guides/volume_backup`
+For details on how to use auto scaling, see /sdk/guides/volume_backup (NEEDS TO BE DONE)

 .. automodule:: otcextensions.sdk.volume_backup.v2._proxy